 With Trump on the top of the ballot, going backwards is a theme for Republicans this cycle, and one voters must reject.
 It’s time to move forward and reach for a brighter future.
 Investing in education, transit, safe streets, clean energy, green jobs, and care infrastructure is how we build that brighter future.
 The Republican initiatives and the Republican on the top of the ticket are not on the same page.

-This election isn’t all about playing defense, however.
-As we wrote in our primary endorsements, we’re excited that many of the candidates appear poised to move us forward and tackle big issues, as well.
 Ryan Mello’s campaign could install a progressive urbanist in the Pierce County Executive seat for perhaps the first time ever.
 He’s a transit advocate and someone doggedly working for real solutions on tough issues like homelessness and public safety during his time on the Pierce County Council.

 Alexis Mercedes Rinck dominated in the primary, giving progressives hope of narrowing the centrist majority on Seattle City Council and eventually retaking the body.
 Rinck’s experience forging coalitions and crafting homelessness policy would be a welcome addition to a council that seems increasingly focused on politics and the short-term rather than passing policies built to last.

 Voters in the Olympia area also have a chance to send Rep. Jessica Bateman, an urbanist who is a rising star lawmaker, to the Washington State Senate.
-In the higher chamber, she could help smooth the way for more big housing policy wins, as she did in the state house.
+In the higher chamber, she will smooth the way for more big housing policy wins, as she did in the state house.
 The pro-housing coalition has unfinished business, and Bateman is a proven leader in getting major legislation over the finish line.

 Return ballots to drop boxes or get them postmarked by 8pm November 5th to ensure your vote is counted.
 Register to vote or update your address here.